social security attorney

 • Pass a written certification exam

-• Complete continuing education requirements to stay up-to-date on current SSA rules, laws, programs and processes
+• Complete continuing education requirements to stay up-to-date on current SSA rules, criteria, regulations, programs, and processes

 You cannot become a disability advocate without proper education and four years of training.
-If you seek help from an advocate, be sure to ask questions about this person’s job experience and background.
-Only sign the fee agreement when you’re confident this advocate is the right person to help file your claim!
+If you seek help from one, be sure to ask questions about this person’s job experience and background.
+Only sign the fee agreement when you’re confident this is the right person to help submit your claim!

-What To Expect At Your Consultation With A Social Security Attorney Or Advocate
+What To Expect At Your Free Consultation With A Social Security Attorney Or Advocate

 While there are clear advantages to legal assistance, meeting with an attorney or advocate might make you feel nervous.
 Many people think they’ll charge a ridiculous fee for a consultation or wait hours to fill out endless documents.
-Representatives can tell after just a few questions whether you’re likely eligible for SSD benefits (or not).
-Be clear and honest at your initial meeting, ask about next steps and how the process typically works.
-The more information you have, the better you’ll feel about trusting this legal representative to handle your SSD claim.
+Representatives can tell after just a few questions whether you’re likely eligible to receive disability benefits.
+Be clear and honest at your initial meeting; ask about next steps and how the process typically works.
+The more information you have, the better you’ll feel about this disability lawyer handling your claim.

-And remember: Whether you choose a Social Security attorney or non-lawyer advocate, it costs the same amount.
+And remember: Whether you choose a Social Security attorney or advocate, it costs the same amount.
 They won’t get paid unless the SSA awards you disability benefits.
-If your case does win, their fee comes directly from your back-pay award.
-In fact, the SSA has to review and approve the fee amount before your lawyer or advocate receives payment.
+If your case does win, their fees come directly from your past-due benefits.
+In fact, the SSA has to review and approve the fee amount before law offices can receive payment.
 And your advocate or Social Security lawyer must show you this fee and get your signature on that amount first.
 That means your representative cannot “surprise” you with a fee you didn’t know about, or charge more than you agreed.
-The SSA reviews any fees you agreed to pay to ensure the amount is legal and reasonable.
-This protects you from financial exploitation when seeking professional claim help.
+The SSA reviews any fees you agreed to pay to ensure the amount is legal and reasonable under federal law.

-Find A Qualified Social Security Attorney or Advocate Near You
+Find Free Expert Social Security Disability Help Near You

 We can easily match you with an experienced Social Security attorney or advocate through DisabilityApprovalGuide.com.
 To find one near you, just click the button below.
-Once we have your current information, we’ll match you with a qualified legal representative in your area.
-This representative can give you personalized support for your specific claim needs and answer any questions you may have.
+Once we have your current information, we’ll match you with a qualified expert in your area.
+This representative can give you personalized support and answer any questions you may have about the disability claims process.

-Ready to see if you may qualify for a free, no-obligation consultation with a Social Security attorney?
-Click the button below to start your online disability benefits evaluation now:
+Ready to sign up for a free consultation?
+Click the button below to start your online disability benefits quiz now and see if you may qualify:

 Get Your Free Benefits Evaluation